LunarG/VulkanSamples/layers/README.md

 ### Current known issues

-- DrawState and MemTracker layers are both non-functional due to updates to xgl.h.
-Work is ongoing to bring these layers up to latest header.
 - Layers with multiple threads are not well tested and some layers likely to have issues.
 APIDump family of layers should be thread-safe.
 - layer libraries (except Basic) don't support multiple dispatch tables for multi-gpus;
 - layer libraries not yet include loader init functionality for full LD\_PRELOAD of entire API including xglInitAndEnumerateGpus;